FabricMC/fabric-docs/develop/events/loot-table-modifications.md

 ### Modifying Loot Tables {#modifying-loot-tables}

 Use `LootTableEvents.MODIFY` when you want to change an existing loot table while keeping its original contents intact.
-The callback gives you a `LootTable.Builder`, so you can add new pools, add entries to existing pools, or make targeted adjustments without rebuilding the whole table.
+The callback gives you a `LootTable.Builder`, so you can add new pools or add entries to existing pools without rebuilding the whole table.

 This is usually the best choice for adding items to vanilla or data-pack tables, such as adding a custom item to a block's existing drops.
 You can inspect the `source` parameter to see whether the table came from built-in resources, a data pack, or another replacement event.